$10.00 – $120.00

 What can I expect from this workshop?

 This 90-minute workshop is interactive ~ a small group coming together to play, plan, and practice.
-We’ll begin with a welcome and introductions.
-Then we’ll share three practices for navigating burnout: (1) a somatic/grounding practice, (2) a ritual/art practice, and (3) a contemplative writing practice.
-We’ll close time with time for group conversation and Q&A.
+We begin with a welcome and introductions.
+Then we share three practices for navigating burnout: (1) a somatic/grounding practice, (2) a ritual/art practice, and (3) a contemplative writing practice.
+We close with time for group conversation and Q&A.

 We encourage you to bring a journal, sticky notes, or scrap paper for jottings; a container of some sort (e.g., an old jar or shoebox); and optionally, markers, colored pens, or crayons.

-To learn more about our approach to burnout, read about the accompanying cohort experience.
+To learn more about our approach to burnout, read about the accompanying program: Pathways Through Burnout.
 Or check out Beth’s articles about burnout in Inside Higher Ed or Candace’s blog post “Caring for a Writer.”
 We’re also available for questions.
 Reach out anytime.

 When will the workshop be offered?

-Currently, there are two workshop dates.
-We will open additional dates throughout the year, so check for announcements.
+We will open additional dates throughout the year.

 After registering, you’ll receive information about how to join via Zoom.
 Participants are encouraged to join with video because workshops are interactive experiences.
 We’ll be a small group, so expect to introduce yourself and share how you’re navigating burnout.